-Conservation projects on the island are working to establish a self-sustaining population of the bastard gumwood.
+Conservation projects on the island, led by the St Helena government and the St Helena National Trust, are working to establish a self-sustaining population of the bastard gumwood.
 The tree is enclosed in a cage of netting to prevent cross pollination by insects from its sister species the false gumwood (Commidendrum spurium).

 To produce fertile seeds from which to grow new seedlings the tree must be self-pollinated and this must be done by hand.
 Small paintbrushes are used to collect pollen grains and spread them from one flower to another.
 However, this is made more difficult by the fact the tree has mechanisms in place to prevent self-pollination.
 Only 1 in 10,000 pollen grains have the genetic mutation which will allow self-pollination to occur.